-Choosing nursery colors for baby can be tricky.
-Hoping to escape the standard pink or blue motif, many parents leap into the world of color armed with little more than a whim and a prayer.
+Choosing nursery colors for a baby can be tricky.
+Hoping to escape the standard pink or blue options, many parents leap into the world of color armed with little more than a whim and a prayer.
 After all, color selection is not exactly a science, right?

 Actually, it is.
 Just ask the army of marketing execs who have poured millions into the research.

-Whether you are planning a nursery or giving your preteen’s room a much-needed update, your design may benefit from a little psychological intervention.
-Before you open that paint can, take a minute to consider the psychological effects of your color choice.
+Whether you are planning a nursery or giving your teenager's room a much-needed update, your design may benefit from a little psychological intervention.
+Before you open that paint can, you should take a minute to consider the psychological effects of your color choice.

 Instead of painting an entire room a bold red or bright yellow, try painting a single accent wall and tying in a few matching accessories.
 You might also consider pairing warm colors with cooler shades to create a sense of balance and temper any negative effects.

 Have a little athlete on your hands?
-Some studies suggest that physical affects associated with the color red increase athletic ability.
-However, red is also associated with increased aggression, an inability to focus and even headaches.
-Some research suggests that exposure to the color red may even hurt your child’s academic performance.
+Some studies suggest that physical effects associated with the color red increase athletic ability.
+However, red is also associated with increased aggression, an inability to focus, and even headaches.

 Universally loved by little girls, pink evokes empathy and femininity and creates a calming atmosphere.
-However, despite an initial calming effect, pink can become irritating over time, leading to agitation and anxiety.
-While your princess may love this rosy hue now, be prepared for her to reject it in the future.
+However, despite an initial calming effect, pink can become irritating over time.
+While your child may love this rosy hue now, you should be prepared for them to reject it in the future.

 Bright and cheery, yellow is associated with happiness and motivation.
-Soft, subtle yellows promote concentration while brighter shades can stimulate the memory and increases metabolism.
+Soft, subtle yellows promote concentration while brighter shades can stimulate memory and even, some claim, increase metabolism.
 However, too much yellow can evoke feelings of anger and frustration, resulting in fussy, over-stimulated babies.